 Duplicate process on the left side of the engine, but use a 45-degree elbow.
 This is necessary to clear the neck of the expansion tank.
 I ran a bead of automotive seam adhesive around both PVC collars and then painted the intakes black.
 Seam adhesive, available from any good auto body supply house, is not necessary for this project, however it prevented the collars from turning.
 JB Weld is a satisfactory substitute.

-Left air intake completed.
-45 degree elbow clears expansion tank.
+Left air intake completed. (photograph below) Note that the 45 degree elbow clears the expansion tank.

 Prime and paint the holes in the radiator/grill opening

-Location of the left intake opening with the radiator and condenser installed
+Location of the left intake opening (white arrow) with the radiator and condenser installed

-I modified and then used the original relay bracket to mount the relays on the left fender support. (blue arrows).
+I modified and then used the original relay bracket to mount the relays on the left fender support. (small blue arrows photograph below).
 Redo the wire loom.
 I also moved the ground connection from the upper radiator support to this bracket. (red arrow).
 The green arrow shows the fuses for the headlamps etc.

-I relocated the manifold pressure sensor to underneath the right engine bay support. (arrow)
+I relocated the manifold pressure sensor to underneath the right engine bay support. (white arrow photograph below)

 Using tin snips I made several "cuts" around the circumference of the air intake.
 Using a needle nose pliers I spread the intake "tabs" out to the PVC collar and riveted the collar to the metal "tabs" at three locations.

 Push the non-riveted tabs flush against the PVC collar.
-Silicone finished and sealed the assembly.
+Silicone seal the area to finished the assembly.

 Thread (M8x1.25) the PVC collar for the air temperature sensor.
 The sensor does not require grounding.